 The REF Guidance on Submissions document sets out the guidelines, which are summarised below.

-Any output submitted to the REF which does not meet the requirements of this policy and does not meet with any of the allowed exceptions will be given an unclassified score and will not be assessed.
+Any output submitted to the REF which does not meet the requirements of this policy and does not meet with any of the allowed exceptions is liable to be given an unclassified score and will not be assessed.

 This workflow document may be useful in understanding the issues and decisions around OA publishing for compliance with the REF Open Access policy.